 They say that every cloud has a silver lining.
 Mine was laced

 with gold.
 The decision to give up squash-racquets was not an easy one.

 For thirty years, playing at a tolerably high level, with much pleasure

 and many comrades, it was a tough call.
 But the recurrent episodes of lower back pain were a serious warning of what was to come if I didn't.

 Actually it's a decision that all sportmen and women have to make.
 When is the right time to hang up your boots?
 Before the heart attack or back operation or after it?
-It shouldn't have been difficult, but it was.
-Every match for the last three months, was followed by three days of low back pain, no matter how much warm up and preparation I did, proper cool down, training ... so I quit.
+It should not have been difficult, but it was.
+Every match for the last three months, was followed by three days of lumbar pain, no matter how much warm up and preparation I did, proper cool down and training; so I quit.

 And found pure gold.

 Glider pilots do it for the lol, but for Chesley "Sully" Sullenberger his hobby of soaring the skies turned out to be a matter of life and death.
 He gave credit to all the years of flying planes without engines after safely landing an Airbus in the Hudson River on January 15, 2009.

 Only once before has a commercial jet been

 successfully landed with no loss of life, also with a soaring pilot at the helm.
 A stint in gliders should be mandatory for all pilots.